-Co-Director of the Wireless Institute, Professor & Freimann Chair Professor, Department of Electrical Engineering
+Co-Director of the Wireless Institute; Freimann Professor, Department of Electrical Engineering

-Hochwald believes that wireless communications is, after its first 100 years, still in its infancy, and if everyone understood their smartphones a little better, they would all want to design their own.
+Hochwald believes that wireless communications methods are, after their first 100 years, still in their infancy, and if everyone understood their smartphones a little better, they would all want to design their own.